Backflow Program

 Every connection in the public water system is required by state mandate to have a backflow prevention device installed.
 Installation and maintenance of appropriate backflow prevention assemblies or devices prevents contamination of supply lines from cross-connections.

-Who Installs and Maintains Backflow Devices?
+Who installs and maintains Backflow devices?

 All residential dual-check devices (3/4″ and 1″) are installed and maintained by CMD as part of the metering equipment.
 There is no additional charge to the customer for this service.

 All other connections require different types of devices and are the responsibility of the property owner or account holder to install and maintain in accordance with state-mandated specifications.
-All installations must be completed by a licensed plumber and annual testing must be completed by a SCDHEC-Certified Backflow Tester.
+All installations must be completed by a licensed plumber and annual testing must be completed by a SCDES-Certified Backflow Tester.

 Why is there a fee?
 What's it for?
 Who pays it?

-A $12.00 administrative fee applies to each test submittal to cover the cost of the submission system and administrative/regulatory fees related specifically to the Backflow Program.
+A $12.00 administrative fee applies to each test submittal to cover the cost of the submission system and administrative/ regulatory fees related specifically to the Backflow Program.
 The fees are paid by the Backflow Tester when the test is submitted, not by the property owner or account holder.